sugaroidbot/sugaroid/README.md

 pip3 install sugaroid
 ```

-> NOTE: Users have reported cases when installation was
+> `NOTE`: Users have reported cases when installation was unsuccessful especially if the native operating system  is Windows.
+The testing on the `Windows` and related operating systems like `ReactOS` is only under progress.
+If you would like to contribute to windows testing, let me know as an issue on the repository or a mail

 ### Installation from Source